moonape1226/registry-creds/charts/registry-creds/README.md

 **Note.**

 This helm chart will create `registry-creds-secret` secret resource from docker authentication information provided in `values.yaml`.

-Secret `registry-creds-secret` will be copied to all K8S namespaces with name `docker-registry-registrycreds`.
-This application will also update the `ImagePullSecrets` config in default serviceaccount for all namespace to use `docker-registry-registrycreds`.
+Secret `registry-creds-secret` will be copied to all K8S namespaces with name `docker-registry`.
+This application will also update the `ImagePullSecrets` config in default serviceaccount for all namespace to use `docker-registry`.

-Deleting helm release will delete `registry-creds-secret` as well as all `docker-registry-registrycreds` secrets, but it won't affect pulling image if you are not using private images.
+Deleting helm release will delete `registry-creds-secret` as well as all `docker-registry` secrets, but it won't affect pulling image if you are not using private images.

 ## Installation